 Progra Commentary mme Status Delive In Q1 the investment governance has been mobilised and as well as a non-exec Director being appointed on behalf of CCR, the first formal Board meeting has taken place. ry The focus presently is on commercialisation plans and the non-exec Director will be working with the management to progress and support these plans.
 This is an innovation investment project which will place CCR as a 16.6% shareholder in HoldCo to optimize and test the "Evergreen" approach of extracting direct ROI from R&D in astrategically identified priority sector (Medtech).
-Benefits and outputs have now been agreed and "locked" including £9M GVA uplift to region by 2023, 35 jobs created over 3 years as well as contributions towards engaging with a strategically important sector to the region and the CCR Covid-19 strategy (real time analysis of data from NHS). over 5 years as well as contributions towards engaging with a strategically important sector to the region and the CCK Covid-19 strategy (real time analysis of data from NH5).
-The investment is considered medium risk at this stage (present risks relate to technical architecture and inability to patent this, US competitors entering UK market-though deemed marginal chance and implementation of revenue plans to reach revenue targets).
+Benefits and outputs have now been agreed and "locked" including £9M GVA uplift to region by 2023, 35 jobs created over 3 years as well as contributions towards engaging with a strategically important sector to the region and the CCR Covid-19 strategy (real time analysis of data from NHS). over 5 years as well as contributions towards engaging with a strategically important sector to the region and the cen cond-15 strategy (real time analysis of data from Nri5).
+The investment is considered medium risk at this stage (present risks relate to technical explitacture and inability to nation this LIC competitors entering LIK market though The investment is considered medium risk at this stage (present risks relate to technical architecture and inability to patent this, US competitors entering UK market-though deemed marginal chance and implementation of revenue plans to reach revenue targets).
 Principally the risk surrounding this investment will be return of investment and securing outputs which will require the business to be productive and to grow at a rapid rate.
 Much of the risk controls will sit with the non-exec Director and monitoring protocols.
-P a Expenditure is minimal (some low legal costs) as the investment has been dispensed so just £336 revenue expenditure on legal costs for Q1.
-Page Experience is initial isolate low legal costs) as the investment has been dispensed so just 1530 revenue experience on legal costs for Q1.
+Page эg Expenditure is minimal (some low legal costs) as the investment has been dispensed so just £336 revenue expenditure on legal costs for Q1. Φ